top of page

 -Brene Brown

-Judy supports the client learns to develop as much internal awareness and strength as possible.
+Our counsellors support the client to develop as much internal awareness and strength as possible.
 Developing awareness of where the issue came from may help, but building awareness and strategies of how one is supporting the dysfunctional pattern/s is essential.
 The counsellor assists the individual to move through processes to help resolve painful experiences, incorporate lessons, build awareness and develop more effective life strategies.
 Each person is encouraged to embrace their inner shadows and parts of themselves they have isolated and judged.
 Patterns develop out of the need to cope and dysfunctional patterns are developed, at first, as the only solution available.
 As one matures, if these patterns are not adjusted. they become more limiting.
 Something developed as an 8-year-old, in response to a life stressor, is often not useful as an adult.
 It is often helpful, at first, for people to have the support of a non-judgmental counsellor to “walk alongside them,” “witness” their path, in order for the client to feel heard and begin the healing journey.
 This assists in helping the client to build their own internal strength.
 Counselling sessions provide that support and decrease as the client requires.

 There is no right frequency for sessions.
 Some people find that every other week, for a while, is helpful.
 They then reduce that frequency until they achieve their counselling goals.
 Some people start with once every three or four weeks.
 Some clients continue to check in every few months once they have achieved their initial counselling goals.